 - Law school clinic: these are the beauty schools of legal practice.
 They are usually free, and are operated by second and third year law students.
 All of this work is checked by a professional lawyer, so you can be sure you are in good hands.
 We highly recommend this option if you have a law school in your area, just be sure to check in advance to be sure to secure a spot!

-Using these services can sive a lot of time and money in the long run.
+Using these services can save a lot of time and money in the long run.
 You might even be able to get these services for free, so why not give it a try.
+For more information on how much it costs to start a nonprofit, check out our detailed article.

 That is it, you made it!
 You now have all of the resources you need to register your nonprofit.
 Be sure to check out the longer articles we have linked in this article to give you a deeper understanding of these subjects.